qw3r3wq/phoronix-ansible/README.md

 # Thank you goes to:
 Domas Tamašauskas (co-worker)

-zoredache - IRC help :) in OFTC #ansible
+zoredache - IRC help :) in FreeNode #ansible

-agaffney - IRC help :) in OFTC #ansible
+agaffney - IRC help :) in FreeNode #ansible